giantswarm/docs/swarmdocs/content/guides/your-first-application/nodejs.md

 * We assume that you have a basic understanding of Docker and you have Docker installed.
 Docker provides extensive [installation instructions](https://docs.docker.com/installation/) and [user guides](https://docs.docker.com/userguide/).

+## For the impatient

-* The sources code for this tutorial can be found [on GitHub](https://github.com/giantswarm/giantswarm-firstapp-nodejs).
+The sources code for this tutorial can be found [on GitHub](https://github.com/giantswarm/giantswarm-firstapp-nodejs).
 To facilitate following this guide, we recommend you clone the repository using this command:

 ```nohighlight
 $ git clone https://github.com/giantswarm/giantswarm-firstapp-nodejs.git
 $ cd giantswarm-firstapp-nodejs
 ```

-## For the impatient

 If you're not the type who likes to read a lot, we have a `Makefile` in the repository.
 This file helps you to get everything described below going using these commands: